 The ICG operates under the principles of transparency and openness.
 The ICG mailing list is publicly archived, all ICG working documents are publicly available and accessible on Dropbox, recording, transcription and minutes of face-to-face meetings and conference calls are also publicly archived.

-Unanswered questions
+Additional questions

 Can I submit a question?